Show HN: Quadratic – native JavaScript support in a spreadsheet

 Also the logo looks a lot like Microsoft?
 I am not colourblind but it might look even more similar if you are?

-• attilakun 10 months ago
+• attilakun a year ago

 They seem to execute JS locally in the browser.
 Google Sheets makes a network call for this, which results in a laggy experience.
 I ran into this while I was developing my own Google Sheets add-on [1] which allows inline definition of JS within Sheets but the lag makes the UX subpar.